wso2-extensions/esb-connector-twitter/docs/message.md

 ```

 **Properties**
-* event_types : `Optional` - `Enum` - The type of Direct Message event to returm.
+* event_types : `Optional` - `Enum` - The type of Direct Message event to return.
 If not included, all types are returned.
 Valid values for this parameter are: `MessageCreate, ParticipantsJoin, ParticipantsLeave`.
 * max_results: `Optional` - `Integer` - The maximum number of results to be returned in a page.
 Must be between 1 and 100.
 The default is 100.
 * pagination_token : `Optional` - `String` - Contains either the next_token or previous_token value.
 * expansions : `Optional` - `Enum` - Expansions enable you to request additional data objects that relate to the returned Direct Message conversation events.
 Submit a list of desired expansions in a comma-separated list without spaces.
 The IDs that represents the expanded data objects will be included directly in the event data object, and the expanded object metadata will be returned within the includes response object.
 Valid values for this parameter are: `attachments.media_keys, referenced_tweets.id, sender_id, participant_ids`.